Ahmad6564/Chess-Automation/SETUP.md

 The agent will:
 1. Capture the current board position
-2. Recognize pieces using LLaVA
+2. Recognize pieces using UI-TARS
 3. Calculate the best move with Stockfish
 4. Execute the move with human-like behavior
 5. Wait for opponent's move